 You will also see E£ and £E in order to make a clear distinction with GBP, or Pound Sterling.

-Egyptian currency – how much is Egyptian pound worth?
+Egyptian currency – how much is Egyptian pound worth in 2022

 What denominations are available with Egyptian currency?